 Olive Era is a Greek brand I discovered while staying at a hotel in Athens.
 The products have an amazing smell and will transport you to Greece just by using them.
 All products use Cretean olive oil!
 At the time of my discovery, they didn’t have an online shop.
 They now do and will ship internationally.
 If you are in Athens, they now also have a physical store to visit at Perikleous 28.

 They have a variety of products, such as skincare, hair care and candles.
 I love the simple packaging of everything and the fact that it uses Greece sourced ingredients.

-While Apivita is a more well known international brand, it is no less Greek!
+While Apivita is a more well-known international brand, it is no less Greek!
 This was one of the finds in the pharmacy that I still use today.
 My favorite products are the hair care products.
 I love that they are silicone-free and smell like Greece in a bottle.
 The hair products I am currently using are the Oily Roots/Dry Ends Shampoo, the Intense Repair Conditioner, and the Moisturizing Hair Mask.

 Korres was one of the first Greek beauty products I tried.
-They have great body washes and lotions.
+They have excellent body washes and lotions.
 The scents are also some of the best I have ever tried.
 They also make skin care, hair care and face care products.
 Some Korres skin care products can be found at Sephora and on Amazon.

 Most of their products are ethically sourced here in Greece.
-Some of the most popular products are the ones made with Greek Yogurt including their sunscreen and after sun line.
+Some of the most popular products are the ones made with Greek Yogurt, including their sunscreen and after sun line.
 Korres can be found in most Greek pharmacies if you are visiting Greece.